bseltz-cohesity/scripts/python/addObjectToUserAccessList/README.md

 * -u, --username: username to authenticate to Cohesity cluster
 * -d, --domain: (optional) domain of username, defaults to local
 * -i, --useApiKey: (optional) use API key for authentication
-* -pwd, --password: (optional) password of API key
+* -pwd, --password: (optional) password or API key
 * -n, --aduser: name of AD user to add objects to
 * -a, --addomain: (optional) domain of AD user to add objects to (default is local)
 * -o, --objectname: (optional) name of registered object to add to access list (repeat for multiple)